Why study Religious Education?

 Religious Education at GCSE

-All students follow a Religious Studies specification.
+All students follow the AQA Religious Studies specification.

-There are x2 unit which students complete:
+There are x2 components which students complete:

 Religious Education at KS5